hiiamboris/red-wiki/Red-View-architecture.md

 VID
 ---
-VID stands for Visual Interface Dialect, it is a dialect of Red, allowing to specify graphic components with their properties, layouts and even event handlers, in the simplest possible way.
+VID stands for Visual Interface Dialect.
+It is a dialect of Red, providing the simplest possible way to specify graphic components with their properties, layouts and even event handlers.
 VID code is compiled at runtime to a tree of faces suitable for displaying.

 View
 ----